Are standing desks good for your back? Can using a standing desk cure you of your back pain?

 There’s a lot of hype surrounding standing desks, so what’s the truth?
 Can standing desks fix back pain?
 Is it better to stand while you work?
 What happens if you stand too much?

-A standing desk helps to improve your posture and puts less stress on your neck and lower back which can help alleviate back pain.
+The good news is that a height-adjustable desk, when set to the appropriate height, helps offset some serious health risks and to improve your posture and puts less stress on your neck and lower back which can help alleviate back pain.
 The best solution is an adjustable sit-stand workstation to get the maximum benefit.

 You’ve probably heard it said that “sitting is the new smoking.”

-Have you ever thought about how much time you spend just sitting at a desk?
+Have you ever thought about how about the amount of time you spend just sitting at a desk?

 There are several advantages to using a standing desk, and helping out with back pain is a major one.